thesp0nge/armoredcode.github.io/_posts/2013-06-27-create-a-bot-engine-in-ruby-the-botolo-project.markdown

 Before start talking about technical details, we must define what is a bot designed to be run using botolo.

-{% blockquote %}
+> A bot designed for botolo engine is a ruby file with all bot tasks
-A bot designed for botolo engine is a ruby file with all bot tasks implementation and a YAML configuration file.
-In the YAML configuration file there is the tasks list and their schedule.
+> implementation and a YAML configuration file.
+In the YAML configuration file
-{% endblockquote %}
+> there is the tasks list and their schedule.

 Looking to venerable C programming language, you may think the YAML file is the .h include file defining function prototypes and the ruby file is the .c file